Places to stay in Cape May, New Jersey

 Cape May County is a peninsula, located at the southernmost tip of New Jersey between the Atlantic Ocean and the Delaware Bay.
 From the thrill and excitement of the boardwalk to the gracious hospitality of Victorian Inns, there is something for everyone on a Jersey Cape vacation.
 Local restaurants include Harry’s Ocean Bar & Grille, Lemon Tree, Vintage BYOB, and Union Park Dining Room.

-If you are travelling in the area, Cape May is located close to Post Creek, Upper Thorofare, Middle Thorofare Island, Punyard Creek and Haulover Point.
+If you are travelling in the area, Cape May is located close to Back Creek, Five Mile Beach, Naval Air Station Cape May (historical), Crow Shoal and Rachael Creek.

 The common thread of a Jersey Cape vacation is the 30 mile ribbon of clean, white sandy beaches which winds along the cool gentle surf of the Atlantic Ocean and connects the resorts of Ocean City, Sea Isle City, Avalon, Stone Harbor, the Wildwoods, and Cape May.